jkriege2/QuickFit3/lib/sdk_fitfunctions/readme.txt

 Several examples are given in the .cpp files in this directory.
 Each file implements one fit function, which can be compiled into a shared library, which QuickFit 3 will find the the sdk_fitfunctions subdirectories.

+These examples are provided:
+  - example_evaluate_only.cpp - a very simple example, only implementing the evaluate function
+  - example.cpp - a more sofisticated example, also implementing a calcualted parameter

 COMPILE a fit function by hand:
   - MinGW (windows):
-       g++ -static -lstdc++ -lgcc -shared -DBUILD_DLL -I.. -fPIC -o example.dll example.cpp -O3 -s
+       g++ -static -lstdc++ -lgcc -shared -DQF3SFF_BUILD_DLL -I.. -fPIC -o example.dll example.cpp -O3 -s
   -Linux:
-      g++ -shared -DBUILD_DLL -fPIC -o example.so example.cpp
+       g++ -shared -DQF3SFF_BUILD_DLL -fPIC -o example.so example.cpp

 COMPILE using Makefile:
   The makefile has tagets Release [default], Debug and clean and compiles all *.cpp files in the same directory into a library.
 The makefile works with MinGW on windows and on Linux!

+WHICH COMPILER TO USE?
+  - on Linux you should use the GCC, which is installed on your system and which you also used for compiling QF3
+  - on Windows you can use MinGW, e.g. from http://sourceforge.net/projects/mingwbuilds/ Make sure to use a 64-bit version, if your QF3 is 64-bit and a 32-bit version if QF3 is 32-bit.
+Generally a version of GCC/MinGW >=4.5 is advisable (We use gcc >4.7 for compiling QF3), but in principle any version should work.
+The Makefile described above should work with MinGW on Windows as well as on Linux!
+In principle the plugins are plain vanilla C, so you should be able to use any C/C++ compiler, that can generate DLLs.

+ONLINE-HELP for the fit function:
+  With each plugin, you can provide an HTML file, describing it.
+The file should have the same name as the plugin, but with the ending .html.
+It is read by QF3's internal online help system, so you can use its features (e.g. $$math:LATEX$$ to render equations given in LaTeX) and it is advisable to use  QuickFit's online-help editor (Tools-menu of QuickFit 3) to edi these files.
+They have to reside in the same directory as the DLL. their name has to be made known to the plugin, by setting the global variable char QF3SFF_HELP[] in the plugin's main C/C++ file!

+INSTALL plugins:
+  After compiling your plugin, copy it (and possibly a help file with the same name, but the ending .html, e.g. example.dll and example.html) into the sub-directory ./sdk_fitfunctions/ of the QuickFit3 installation.

+  Then restart QuickFit and you plugin should be loaded.
+To check for success, you can look into QuickFit's main log at the bottom of the main window and search (CTRL+F!!!) for your DLL name.
+A line should appear and tell you, whether the library has been loaded successfully (then also the feature of your fit function are displayed), or whether an error occured.
+  QuickFit also lists all directories, that are searched for such plugins with line in theis log, reading:
+      "searching in directory 'DIR_NAME' for fit functions in shared libraries" This can be used to detect wrongly placed libraries, as the containing directory is simply not searched!

 Here is a list of often used fit parameter IDs: